-Winter is the ideal season to go pike fishing, with cooler water temperatures and frost on the ground.
+Winter is the ideal season to go pike fishing or northern pike fishing, with cooler water temperatures and frost on the ground.
 Pike are a species associated with winter.
 It can be difficult to target these predators.

 Pike are commonly referred to in terms of length, with anything above 35" considered a huge fish.
 Pike under 30" are skinny and difficult to catch, but once they reach 30", they begin to gain girth and become a larger fish.
 Here are some ways on how you can go pike fishing: